 POLICY LL4: Linslade Cluster

-- The Neighbourhood Plan identifies Linslade, between the Grand Union Canal and Leighton Buzzard Railway Station, as shown on the Policies Map for the purpose of managing proposals for retail, leisure, commercial and housing.
-Proposals will be supported where they align with the objectives of the Wider Town Centre Spatial Framework (Appendix A) as they relate to Linslade (known in the document as Cluster Two) as follows:
+The Neighbourhood Plan identifies Linslade, between the Grand Union Canal and Leighton Buzzard Railway Station, as shown on the Policies Map for the purpose of managing proposals for retail, leisure, commercial and housing.
+Proposals which deliver the objectives of the Wider Town Centre Spatial Framework (Appendix A) as they relate to Linslade (Cluster Two) will be supported.
+These are:

 - A new multi-modal hub and improved public realm at Leighton Buzzard railway station to include mixed travel uses.
 This should include a bus stop/interchange, cycle storage, e-bike hire, e-car sharing/ car club space, additional seating and shelters to facilitate onwards active travel, enhance passenger comfort and encourage use of the railway over car use.

-- New cycle parking, walking and cycling routes around the Heritage Focus Area, (located within the conservation area and the setting of the listed building cluster around St Barnabas Church,) which enable better access to the Station, St Barnabas Church and Linslade Recreation Ground will be supported where proposals are able to demonstrate how they have seek to preserve and celebrate local character and heritage in their design, layout, form and massing.
+- New secure cycle parking, walking and cycling routes around the Heritage Focus Area, (located within the conservation area and the setting of the listed building cluster around St Barnabas Church,) which enable better access to the Station, St Barnabas Church and Linslade Recreation Ground will be supported where proposals demonstrate how they preserve local character and heritage in their design and layout.

 This area has a mixture of uses with a small number of cafes, restaurants and take-aways as well as a few businesses.
 The centre is less defined than Leighton Buzzard and the area has a predominantly residential feel with community and recreational facilities including Linslade Recreation Ground and Mentmore Road Memorial Playing Field and Gardens.
 Linslade is an important area in terms of connections and active travel given the railway station is located in this area.
 It is important to maintain and improve Linslade’s character in its own right, as well as strengthening connections with Leighton Buzzard town centre and make sure these two areas complement each other with the uses and spaces they offer.